Webinars

 Not a marketing show – but concrete, real-world technical insights.

-Webinar: When an Update stops the World – How controllable IT systems prevent outages.
+Webinar: When an Update stops the world

 The moment everyone knows: